Omikhleia/JSBON/README.md

 ## Comparisons

-I will use as a test case the world countries in GeoJSON format (https://github.com/datasets/geo-countries) which is a 23 MB JSON file (or 20.4 MB without spaces), containing 255 countries and more than 63000 coordinates.
+I will use, as a test case, the world countries in GeoJSON format (https://github.com/datasets/geo-countries), which is a 23 MB JSON file (or 20.4 MB without spaces), containing 255 countries and more than 63000 coordinates.

 For the mere record, compressing this JSON file with 7Zip (default settings) produces a 4.3 MB file in 7z format and a 6.2 MB file in ZIP format.